davidomotoso/Eatly-Landing-Page/README.md

 git clone "https://github.com/davidomotoso/Eatly-Landing-Page.git"
 ```

-2. Navigate to the Eatly-Landing-Page folder.
+2. Navigate to the Eatly-Landing-Page folder then move to "Eatly Home Page".

 3. Open the HTML file (index.html) in a web browser.